tstevelt/invest_website/README.md

 ## Investment Research and Portfolio Tracking Web Site

 This is the first of four repoistories for the Invest website.
-The other three will be uploaded soon.
+The other two will be uploaded soon.  tstevelt/invest_programs was created Feb 26 at 16:15.
 Stay tuned for     | Description
 ------------------ | ----------------------------------------------------------------
 invest_reports     | Reports called by invest.cgi
-invest_programs    | Programs called by invest.cgi or run at the command line invest_extra       | Additional programs for stock market research or db maintenance
+invest_extra       | Additional programs for stock market research or db maintenance

 The live website is located at `https://stocks.silverhammersoftware.com`